opensearch-project/documentation-website/_dashboards/discover/multi-data-sources.md

     data_source.enabled: true
     ```

-3. Connect to OpenSearch Dashboards, and select **Dev Tools** in the menu.
+3. Connect to OpenSearch Dashboards and select **Dev Tools** in the menu.
 5. Enter the following query in the editor pane of the **Console** and then select the play button.

     ```json